Valerie Morales

 Valerie Morales (born January 18, 1976), also known simply as Valerie or Valerie Flow, is a Puerto Rican singer who has worked with a variety of musical performers including Daddy Yankee, Wisin Y Yandel, and Hector & Tito, among others.
 She was born and raised in Fajardo, Puerto Rico.
-Morales began her acting career in 2001 and her musical career in 1996.
+Morales began her musical career in 1996 and her acting career in 2001.

 Musical career

 2001–2002: Career beginnings

 In 2001, Morales began appearing in various sketches for comedies on Puerto Rican television.
 They were produced by Tony Mojena Television, an affiliate of Telemundo in Puerto Rico.
 Among the programs were "El Gran Bejuco", "Susa y Epifanio", and "Dame un Break".
 Morales, wanting to assist some of her friends find jobs in television, eventually started a talent agency.
 She later began appearing in videos for reggaetón artists, when the women that were originally picked could not be there.
 These included Trebol Clan and Lito & Polaco, among others.
 She has worked with La X 100.7 FM, Univision Radio in New Yorks first 24 hour Reggaeton Station "La Kalle", WHKQ ("KQ103") in Orlando and 92.5 Maxima in Tampa (CBS Radio/Beasley Media Group.
 She has been working for and for La Mega 101.1FM in Tampa, FL.Q Broadcasting.